pypi/warehouse/docs/development/getting-started.rst

 Compilation errors in non-Docker development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While Warehouse is designed to be developed in using Docker, in certain situations you may be tempted to install Warehouse's requirements in your system or virtual environment.
-This is discouraged and may result in compilation errors due to your system not including libraries or binaries required by some of Warehouse's dependencies.
+While Warehouse is designed to be developed in using Docker, you may have tried to install Warehouse's requirements in your system or virtual environment.
+This is discouraged as it can result in compilation errors due to your system not including libraries or binaries required by some of Warehouse's dependencies.